 It comes down to requirements.
 Redesigning the user experience of your product involves in-depth research into the needs, challenges, and goals of your audience.
 If it’s done right, the ROI will be tremendous.

-But a complete UX redesign can be resource-intensive.
+However, a complete UX redesign can be resource-intensive.
 If you have a limited budget or just need a quick win, giving the UI a facelift can still deliver results.

 What you’ll get from a UI facelift

-Like I mentioned earlier, user interface design deals primarily with visual design elements, so the way your product looks will change, but how it works will remain mostly unchanged.
+As I mentioned earlier, user interface design deals primarily with visual design elements, so the way your product looks will change, but how it works will remain mostly unchanged.

 While redesigning these elements doesn’t amount to a complete UX overhaul, it can significantly increase the usability of your software, which makes it easier for your customers to accomplish their goals.